DM8tyProgrammer/mighty-articles/editor-config.md

 image: 'https://themightyprogrammer.dev/post/editor-config.jpg'
 keywords: 'coding standard, editor config, consistent coding standard, editor config guide, editorconfig tutorial, editorconfig linewidth, editorconfig indentsize, intellj editorconfig'
 datePublished: '2020-01-06'
-lastModified: '2020-04-02'
+lastModified: '2020-05-12'
 tags: Coding standand
 ---

-[Editor Config](https://editorconfig.org), an INI¹ format based configuration system that let you establish project level coding standard; It allows configuring: indentation style, indentation size, line width and more.
-It helps in reducing the effort required to bring each team member to the consistent coding standard by automatically importing and applying the configuration to IDE.
+[Editor Config](https://editorconfig.org) is an INI¹ format based configuration system that let you establish or define project-level coding standard consisting of configuration: indentation style, indentation size, line width and more.

+It helps in reducing the effort required to bring each team member to the consistent coding standard by automatically importing and applying the configuration to IDE in use.

 ## What is EditorConfig solving?